Integrated facility for underground hydrogen storage research (Newcastle Node)

 Australia has a significant capacity for UHS that exceeds the storage requirements of a fully developed hydrogen industry.
 Accurate measurement of the geomechanical, biochemical, geochemical, and transport properties of target geological formations and seal horizons is essential for understanding and modelling the reactive flow of hydrogen in the presence of brine and cushion-gas (hydrocarbons, carbon dioxide), and for predicting UHS capacity and performance.

 Very few experiments have been conducted on hydrogen flow in porous media, due to the lack of experimental facilities that are compatible with hydrogen.
-The proposed facility will give the LIEF team and other Australian researchers access to an experimental facility for hydrogen flow in porous media that is unparalleled in Australia and internationally.
+The proposed facility will give the LIEF team and other Australian researchers access to a leading experimental facility for studying hydrogen flow in porous media.
 The facility – three components with complementary capabilities – will enable the project partners to simultaneously measure a range of static and dynamic geochemical and transport properties at elevated pressures and temperatures, using a unique hydrogen-compatible, high-sensitivity multifunctional nuclear magnetic resonance (NMR) coreflooding system integrated with a batch reactor and a drop shape analyser.

 Related publications and key links: